IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - The app and website shall follow WCAG 2.1 accessibility guidelines.

 ### 6.4 Scalability
-- The system must support future growth in terms of both user base and product listings without significant performance issues.
+- The system architecture shall support horizontal scaling.

 ### 6.5 Reliability
 - The platform must ensure an uptime of 99.9%, with minimal downtime for maintenance.